 - and Orbital Sciences Corp

 It won’t be long before space tourism is a thriving industry.
 The nice thing about it, space tourists have money.
-This can be likened to the first recreational cruise ships.
-It was a luxury reserved only for the wealthy and well-connected.
+The first recreational cruise ships are a good example to look at.
+Cruise ships were a luxury reserved only for the wealthy and well-connected.

 Does this mean you’ll need a space ship to participate?
 Absolutely not.
 Businesses thrive on cruise ships, without owning one.
 You could build businesses around space travel without space ships.
 Examples will include: